Tips on How to Get to Rovereto – Top Travel Ideas in Italy

 Where to stay in Rovereto

+After you have already decided how to get to Rovereto, it is the time to figure out accommodation opportunities.
 I did some research and I can say that tourists can find a lot of different accommodation options to stay here.
 In Rovereto you can stay in hotels of various categories, as well as rent apartments.
-Rovereto is often used as a starting point for trips around the region, so tourists often choose to stay here.
+Besides, the town is often used as a starting point for trips around the region, so tourists often choose to stay here.

-Hotel Rovereto 3* – the hotel is located close to the town center.
+Hotel Rovereto 3* is located close to the town center.
 A bar and a restaurant are available.
 The hotel has garage parking.
 Guests can stay in rooms of various categories.
 Some room types include breakfast.
 The rooms are equipped with everything tourists need, including a safe, air conditioning, TV, a hairdryer.
 Wi-Fi is provided free of charge.
-Luggage storage and bicycle rental services are available at the front desk;
+Luggage storage and bicycle rental services are available at the front desk.

-Mercure Nerocubo Rovereto 4* – this chain hotel is located 5 km from the center of Rovereto; it is convenient to stay here if you travel by car.
+Mercure Nerocubo Rovereto 4* is located 5 km from the center of Rovereto.
+It is convenient to stay here if you travel by car.
 Guests can enjoy a bar, a restaurant, a sauna and a gym.
 There is also a large parking lot.
 You can stay in single and double rooms of various categories.
 Family rooms are also available.
 Some room types include breakfast in the price.
 The rooms are equipped with a safe, a minibar, air conditioning, and TV.
 Wi-Fi is provided free of charge.
-As online booking services provide tourists reviews, I found out that luggage storage and bicycle rental services are available at the front desk;
+As online booking services provide tourists reviews, I found out that luggage storage and bicycle rental services are available at the front desk.

-Hotel Sant Ilario 2* – the hotel is located near the center of Rovereto.
+Hotel Sant Ilario 2* is located near the center of the town.
 It features a bar, a restaurant and an outdoor swimming pool.
 Free parking is available for hotel guests.
 You can stay in two, three and four-bed rooms of various categories.
 The rooms have a safe, air conditioning, TV, and free Wi-Fi.
-Luggage and ski storage services and bicycle rental are available at the front desk;
+Luggage and ski storage services and bicycle rental are available at the front desk.

-Ostello Rovereto – the hotel is located in the very center of Rovereto.
+Ostello Rovereto is located in the very center of the town.
 The hotel has a restaurant, parking, and a children’s playroom.
 You can stay in rooms of various categories, including family rooms.
 There is air conditioning, a hairdryer, and free Wi-Fi inside the room.
 Breakfast is included in the price.
 Luggage storage and bicycle rental services are available at the reception.
 There is also a picnic area on site.

 What to see in Rovereto